-The Ramu nickel and copper mine in Papua New Guinea (PNG) has generated controversy and deep concerns over its environmental and social record.
+The Ramu nickel and cobalt mine in Papua New Guinea (PNG) has generated controversy and deep concerns over its environmental and social record.
 Despite fierce local opposition and a legal battle that suspended operations for 19 months, the mine is currently operating, dumping an estimated 14,000 tonnes of toxic mine waste into Basamuk Bay every day.

 Tailings are the sludge left once the mineral is extracted from the ore.
 They contain crushed rock, processing chemicals and naturally occurring elements that become toxic when exposed to air or water.
 This toxic cocktail settles on and smothers the seafloor, killing everything that lives there.
 Tailings can also spread, contaminating other areas and destroying coral reefs and other habitat.